 Yejin Yoo (b.
 Seoul, Korea) uses the digital space as a continuum of a studio practice that is based on individual and emotional expressions.
 In the virtual lab, she mixes ingredients of physical textures/marks with illusions/illuminating pixelations to create a visual catalyst that prompts an energetic shift for herself and other viewers.

 The subject of her photos varies from her paintings/art objects to animate/inanimate beings, other natural elements and everyday environments.
 These images are juxtaposed as a way to articulate a process or a just-around-the-corner thought linked with sensory memories.
 She works toward making visible digital and physical qualities of the pictures where the immateriality of digital aesthetics — noise, blurriness, inverted color, enlarged pixelation — amplifies the materiality of the imagery.
 Her desire to create is linked with the intuiting through eyes where the tension of aesthetic paradox gives rise to a sense of movement and affirmation of life.
 In a similar vein, the chemistry of sensory dialectics, such as complementary color/temperature/speed, is often present in her work to create perceptual elasticity and fluidity, to be balanced in the eyes of the beholder.

-Yejin received BFA and MFA with an emphasis in painting and installation and MPS Art Therapy from School of Visual Arts, NY.
-Yejin is a reiki master practitioner and facilitates Reiki and Art Healing Circle as well as Art Therapy group sessions at non-profit organizations in NY.
+Yejin Yoo received BFA and MFA with an emphasis in painting and installation, and MPS Art Therapy from School of Visual Arts, NY.
+She lives and works in Brooklyn NY making art and facilitating creative arts therapy and holistic support groups for non-profit organizations.